 NOW, THEREFORE, BE IT ENACTED BY THE CITY OF WINTER PARK, FLORIDA:

 SECTION 1.
 Amendment.
-That Chapter 58 "Land Development Code", Article III "Zoning" of the Code of Ordinances is hereby amended and modified by adopting Section 58-83 Overlay Districts (OD), as follows:
+That Chapter 58 "Land Development Code", Article III "Zoning" of the Code of Ordinances is hereby amended and modified by adopting a new Section 58-83 Orange Avenue Overlay District (OAO), to read as follows: